pymc-devs/pytensor/doc/extending/op.rst

   Suppose your function :math:`f` has an integer-valued input.
-This is a little trickier, because you need to think about what you mean mathematically when you make a variable integer-valued in Pytensor.
+This is a little trickier, because you need to think about what you mean mathematically when you make a variable integer-valued in PyTensor.
 Most of the time in machine learning we mean ":math:`f` is a function of a real-valued :math:`x`, but we are only going to pass in integer-values of :math:`x`".
 In this case, :math:`f(x+\epsilon)` exists, so the gradient through :math:`f` should be the same whether :math:`x` is an integer or a floating point variable.
 Sometimes what we mean is ":math:`f` is a function of an integer-valued :math:`x`, and :math:`f` is only defined where :math:`x` is an integer."
 Since :math:`f(x+\epsilon)` doesn't exist, the gradient is undefined.
-Finally, many times in Pytensor, integer valued inputs don't actually affect the elements of the output, only its shape.
+Finally, many times in PyTensor, integer valued inputs don't actually affect the elements of the output, only its shape.

   If your function :math:`f` has both an integer-valued input and an